ZeusLN/zeus-docs/docs/for-users/embedded-node/trusted-funding.md

 ### 2. From the embedded node, connect to your remote node as a peer

-Go to the Open Channel view in Zeus.
+Go to the Open Channel view in ZEUS.
 You can get there by going to the channels pane in the bottom right corner of the main view.
 Once you're on the Channels pane, press the plus icon (+) in the top right corner to get to the Open Channel view.

 From the Open Channel view, you can press on the header to switch to Connect Peer mode.
 The header and the fields will change to reflect the mode.

 From the Connect Peer mode, enter in the remote node's pubkey and host, and then press the Connect Peer button.
-If successful, Zeus should return a message saying that you've successfully connected to your peer.
+If successful, ZEUS should return a message saying that you've successfully connected to your peer.

 ![zeus-screen1](../../../static/img/zeus-screen1.png)